lukiffer/haiku/README.md

 #### Global Config Card

 `custom:haiku-global-config` adds a global cog menu to the UI that allows you to select a theme and set other global settings for Haiku.
-Note that this will display only as a cog menu in the bottom right - no card will be rendered.
+Note that this will display only as a cog menu just below the header, to the right - no card will be rendered.

 ```yaml
 type: "custom:haiku-global-config"